CodiumTeam/docker-training/exercise-3/README.md

 ### Understand the working directory

-- From inside the folder `exercise-3`, try and run the next command:
+- From inside the folder `exercise-3`, run the next command and see it fail:
   ```bash
   docker run -v ${PWD}:/home/codium python:alpine python hello.py
   ```